Road to Callow

 But Valla was no ordinary traveler.

-“Spellpoint: Aspect of Change.”
+“Spellcast: Aspect of Change.”

-She summoned forth an avatar of a nimble predator, its form enveloped in a shimmering aura of deep, purple haze.
+She summoned forth the avatar of a nimble predator, its form enveloped in a shimmering aura of deep, purple haze.
 The creature was a physical manifestation of her own being, a guardian to guide and protect her on her journey.

 Valla would do just fine.